BlockyDotJar/ApuJar-Website/docs/legal/terms-of-service.md

 We reserve the right to terminate or suspend your access to the Website and the chatbot at any time, without prior notice or liability, for any reason whatsoever.

-By adding the ApuJar Twitch chat bot, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By adding the ApuJar Twitch chatbot, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

 If you have any questions about these Terms, please contact us before proceeding.